Back to Business

 In New Hampshire

 On May 1, 2020, Governor Sununu extended New Hampshire’s stay-at-home order and similarly began loosening restrictions on certain aspects of the state’s economy.
 Under Governor Sununu’s directive—dubbed “Stay At Home 2.0”—beginning May 4th, health care facilities may resume elective and other time-sensitive procedures, while hair salons, barber shops, and other cosmetology-based businesses can re-open as long as both employees and clients wear cloth face masks.
 Stay At Home 2.0 also allows businesses such as golf courses and retail stores to re-open on May 11th, subject to certain conditions.
 Beginning on May 18th, restaurants can resume sidewalk and outdoor food service.
-As is the case in Maine, all businesses that re-open must comply with certain guidelines issued by the state.
+As is the case in ME, all businesses that re-open must comply with certain guidelines issued by the state.

 In addition to using the checklists and information provided by the states, this article provides a helpful overview of various legal and practical issues business should contemplate before they re-open.

 Returning Employees to Work